-e Note that wake turbulence lingers when wind conditions are very light.
+Note that wake turbulence lingers when wind conditions are very light.
 These very powerful vortices are invisible.
 Heed Air Traffic warnings.

-4.12 Circuit Procedures
+Circuit Procedures

-a When joining or re-joining make your radio call early and keep radio transmissions to the point - 'cut the chat'.
+When joining or re-joining make your radio call early and keep radio transmissions to the point - 'cut the chat'.
 If non-radio (or your radio has failed), know the procedures.

-b Check that the change from QNH to QFE reduces the altimeter reading by the landing site elevation.
+Check that the change from QNH to QFE reduces the altimeter reading by the landing site elevation.
 If landing using QNH, don't forget to add the site elevation to your planned circuit height.

-c Use the appropriate joining procedures at your destination aerodrome.
-Check circuit height and look out for other aviation activity, eg gliding, parachuting.
+Use the appropriate joining procedures at your destination aerodrome.
+Check circuit height and look out for other aviation activity, e.g. gliding, parachuting.

-d Check the windsock or nearby smoke to ensure you land into wind.
-Be very sure of the wind direction and strength before committing yourself to an approach direction.
+Check the windsock or nearby smoke to ensure you land into wind.
+Be absolutely sure of the wind direction and strength before committing yourself to an approach direction.

-e Make radio calls in the circuit at the proper places and listen and look for other traffic.
+Make radio calls in the circuit at the proper places and listen and look for other traffic.
 Remember prelanding checks - easily forgotten if you make a straight-in approach.

-f If you have to fly a fixed wing circuit, maintain your speed, do not slow down or hover thus creating a collision hazard from following traffic.
+If you have to fly a fixed wing circuit, maintain your speed, do not slow down or hover thus creating a collision hazard from following traffic unless instructed by ATC to do so.